Shopping Links

 Plot Synopsis

-Anyway, if you only look at the OAVs, the story doesn't make a whole lot of sense, but then that's never been much of a hindrance in fun science fiction.
-Exactly how fun, MAPS can't quite seem to make up its mind on--it threatens to become a comedy although it really isn't.
-It starts out looking serious, lightens up considerably in the middle, then moves back into more serious territory for the conclusion.
+Anyway, the story doesn't make a whole lot of sense as a standalone work, but that's never been much of a hindrance in fun space opera.
+Exactly how fun, MAPS can't quite seem to make up its mind on: It starts out looking serious, lightens up considerably in the middle to the point it threatens to become a comedy, then moves back into more serious territory for the conclusion.
 A more even mix would have been nice, but after the first episode it works well enough.

 The big problem MAPS has is that everything happens so suddenly you never have a chance to get caught up in it.
-The worst of it is almost all in the first episode, which whips by so fast there isn't any time to get interested in the characters.
+The first episode is again the worst of it--it whips by so fast there isn't any time to get interested in the characters.
 That episode also features one of the more implausible reactions to alien invasion I've yet seen: Two giant ships appear near Earth, duke it out, cause massive collateral damage, and then just sit there.
 Tokyo's response?
 It makes the paper, but nobody even seems to consider evacuating, say, the immediate area underneath.
-I understand the anime incarnation of Tokyo is used to being destroyed on a regular basis, but you'd think most folk would rather take a little vacation before the shooting started again.
+I understand the anime incarnation of Tokyo is used to being destroyed on a regular basis, but you'd think most folk would consider maybe taking a vacation before the shooting started again.

-I haven't seen the subtitled version, but the acting in the dub is quite good, as is the casting.
-Some of the minor aliens are the best roles; they have distinctive voices and some odd accents to keep things interesting.
-(That also gives the impression that everybody in the galaxy doesn't speak English, even though they apparently do).
+I haven't seen the subtitled version, but the acting in the English dub is quite good, as is the casting.
+In an unusual reversal of the norm, some of the minor aliens are actually the best roles; they have distinctive voices and odd accents to keep things interesting.
+(That also gives the impression that not everyone in the galaxy speaks English, even though they apparently do).
 It's a shame the plot didn't give the cast more to work with.

 The music is above average.
-The theme song is moderately catchy, but the background music is memorable, a well orchestrated and played acoustic score suitable for a grand space adventure.
+The theme song, by Yasuhiro Mizushima, is moderately catchy, while Masahiro Kawasaki's well-orchestrated and nicely performed acoustic score is a suitable backdrop for a grand space adventure.

 Related Recommendations